naerhy/snow-crash/level05/resources/README.md

 default:other::r-x
 ```

-By reading the output of the `getfacl` command, we notice that the user `level05` has read, write and execute permissions on this directory.
+We read the output of the `getfacl` command and notice that the user **level05** has read, write and execute permissions on this directory.
 To obtain the flag, we simply have to create a shell script that will store the result of the `getflag` command in a file.

 ```bash